anjarabus/fastapi-react-electron-app/README.md

 ## Steps to build the app on your computer:
 (MacOS only: for windows you will need to make some changes to your configuration first)

-1. Build the React front-end:
+1. Build the React front-end:<br/>
    `cd frontend/`<br/>
    `npm run build`
 3.